RobG66/Gamelist-Manager/README.md

-Gamelist Manager is a comprehensive gamelist management tool for Batocera gamelists.
+Gamelist Manager is a comprehensive gamelist management tool for Batocera and Retrobat gamelists.

 It offers functionality to quickly and easily:

 - Scrape data from ScreenScraper, ArcadeDB and now EmuMovies (media only)
+- Scrape caching!
 - Configurable persistent settings per system and per scraper
 - Configurable filepaths for each media type
 - Quickly load and view gamelist data in a grid table
 - Single or bulk change visibility of items
 - Identify new and missing gamelist items
 - View and change favorites easily
-- Fast sorting and filtering of views
+- Fast sorting and filtering of views by different metadata elements
 - Identify and clean up missing, single color or corrupt images and missing videos
 - View game media with video playback
 - Edit or remove items from the gamelist